 Common Symptoms of Genital Tuberculosis:

-In women with genital TB, the major complaints are:
+For female genital tuberculosis treatment in Delhi, the major complaints are:

 - Infertility, (most common)